ikappaki/basilisp-kernel/README.md

 (<env>) $ jupyter notebook
 ```

-3. Open the `dev.ipynb` notebook from the Jupyter interface.
+3. Open the `tutorial.ipynb` notebook from the Jupyter interface.
 Refer to the [basilex-notebook documentation](https://github.com/ikappaki/basilex-notebook) for more details.

 ***
 ### 💾 Local Basilisp Files